tidyparse/tidyparse/tidyparse-web/src/jsTest/cppCompletion/README.md

 1. The pinned grammars-v4 `CPP14Lexer` produces token text and exact source spans through `lexCppTokens(String)` and `lexCppTokenSpans(String)`.
-2. The test-only native bridge asks clangd for the recovery AST, scoped completions, receiver members, signatures, hover types, constructors, and inheritance conversions.
-It also extracts the translation unit's included header names.
-Independent scope and receiver probes preserve locals and member tables when `.`, `->`, or `::` filters the main completion request.
-   On an exhaustive run it primes the first fixture's preamble while Karma launches Chrome, and immutable fixture resources are read once per Karma run.
-The first scored context and baseline compiler validation then overlap through the existing bounded native-worker pool.
-3. Once per statement, the deletion-at-index-0 context is used to prepare a shared, depth-indexed semantic CFG.
-Identifiers are exact scoped terminals; calls are emitted only for assignable argument tuples; member access uses compatible receiver types; pointer, smart-pointer, constructor, stream, conditional, and arithmetic forms are type-specialized.
-Source headers are semantic evidence too—for example, `<algorithm>` keeps `std::sort` available even when the damaged line no longer spells it.
+2. The bundled clangd extension answers one `tidyparse/semanticCompletion` request at the exact caret, with a second position identifying the statement's surrounding scope.
+The response keeps the declarations and active call overloads discovered by that completion Sema alive long enough to serialize their canonical type identities, parameters, ownership, and cv/ref structure.
+Sema declarations are the sole authority for typed CFG edges.
+The clangd index augments the accessible name inventory, but its display signatures and return types never become type facts.
+3. Once per statement, those declaration records prepare a shared, depth-indexed semantic CFG.
+   Identifiers are exact terminals copied from accessible declaration and insertion names.
+Type spellings enter the inventory only when their Sema `CppTypeInfo` is concrete and source-spellable;
+   dependent and unspellable implementation types remain opaque.
+Calls are emitted only for assignable argument tuples, and member access uses compatible receiver types.
+There is no hardcoded standard-library or project-name catalog: library and user symbols are available only when clang reports them in the current translation unit and scope.
 4. At every cursor index, a memoized CFG derivative computes the exact left quotient of that statement base by the tokens before the cursor.
 Prefix-introduced correlated binders, such as generic-lambda parameters, receive a prefix-sensitive prepared base.
 The resulting residual is